projectcapsule/capsule/use_cases.md

 - `oil-test`

-When the aggregate usage reaches the hard quota limits, then the ResourceQuota Admission Controller denies Alice's request:
+When the aggregate usage reaches the hard quota limits, then the ResourceQuota Admission Controller denies Alice's request.

 In addition to Resource Quota, the Capsule controller create limits ranges in each namespace according to the tenant manifest.